hannamark/4xconvert/po/README.txt

   * pom.xml
     Top level Maven project file
   * profiles.xml.example
     File to override default build (Maven) properties.
-To use rename to 'profiles.xml' and alter values within renamed file (Note: Do not commit your local 'profiles.xml' file to CM repository)
+To use, rename to 'profiles.xml' and alter values within renamed file (Note: Do not commit your local 'profiles.xml' file to CM repository).
+    The default jboss.home value is "/Applications/jboss-4.0.5.GA," the default JBoss location on a Mac.
+If you are on a different platform or have JBoss installed to a different location, set the value accordingly in profiles.xml.
   * README.txt
     <this file>